AsherMustafa7/Hotel-Management-System/README.md

+# Hotel Management System 🏨
+A Java Swing-based Hotel Management System developed as part of the "Advanced Programming Practices" course in my second year.
+This is my first project, designed to manage hotel operations efficiently using JDBC connectivity and MySQL database.

+# Features ✨
+✅ Store and extract information about rooms and customers.
+✅ Homepage, About page, Reception, and Admin pages with respective logins.
+✅ Employee and driver management.
+✅ User-friendly Java Swing interface.
+✅ Secure authentication system.

-# Hotel-Management-System
+# Technologies Used 🛠
-Hotel Management System built using Java Swing, JDBC, and MySQL.
-It includes features like room management, customer &amp; employee info, driver details, and separate interfaces for admin &amp; receptionist.
-A comprehensive project to manage hotel operations with a user-friendly GUI and database connectivity.
+Java Swing (for GUI)
+JDBC (for database connectivity)
+MySQL (for data storage)